Skip to main content

 • Attribute Type:

-• Select Personal if SCIM provisioning executes when attaching a single user to the Okta LinearB app.
+• Select Personal if SCIM provisioning runs when attaching a single user to the Okta LinearB app.

-• Select Group if SCIM provisioning executes when attaching a group to the Okta LinearB app.
+• Select Group if SCIM provisioning runs when attaching a group to the Okta LinearB app.

 • Scope Team IDs